norswap/nanoeth/src/com/norswap/nanoeth/rlp/README.md

 The values 128, 183, 192 and 247 (note the occasional off-by-one) are similarly special, as they represent a base that is added to a size to encode it.
 We represent them in the implementation as constants whose name ends with `SUMMAND`.

+## Zero Length Sequences

+Something that might not be immediately obvious from the above is that a zero-length byte sequence is encoded as the single byte 128, while a zero-length item sequence aris encoded as the single byte 192.

+Something even less obvious, and not actually related to the RLP format itself, is that Ethereum encodes the number 0 as a zero-length byte sequence (instead of encoding it as a single 0 byte value).
+This happens for contract calls with zero transferred value, for instance.